Choosing a Program

 - Topics covered via info sessions: partner schools, money matters, how to apply

-A few things you will want to learn more about:
+A few things you will want to learn more about.
+You can find this information and more on the BBA Portal.

 - Choosing the right program, including semester-long exchange at one of our partner schools, Goizueta international study trips, CIPA summer programs, or a summer internship abroad.